 \textbf{Related Literature}

-Previous researches on OLG repeated games have mainly focused on folk-theorem-like approaches as in \cite{Kandori_1992_RES} and \cite{Smith_1992_GEB}.\footnote{Recently, \cite{Morooka_2021_IJGT} provides an alternative folk theorem with an opposite order of choosing parameters: It shows that if $\delta$ is chosen first and then $T$ is chosen, any feasible and strictly individually rational payoffs can be achieved by subgame perfect equilibrium payoffs.
-The feasible payoff set considered is larger than the convex hull of the stage game payoffs.} Alternatively, in this paper, we study the OLG repeated games with fixed $\delta$ and $T$.
-By studying the feasible payoff set, we provide a natural benchmark for the equilibrium payoff set which one might be more interested in.
+Previous research on OLG repeated games has mainly focused on folk-theorem-like approaches such as those in \cite{Kandori_1992_RES} and \cite{Smith_1992_GEB}.
+Both studies regard the convex hull of the stage game payoffs as the feasible payoff set, which is targeted by their folk theorems.
+Since their folk theorems first choose sufficiently large $T$ and then $\delta$ close to 1, the feasible set for such a case (as shown in the current study) is the convex hull of the stage game payoffs.\footnote{More precisely, \cite{Kandori_1992_RES} assumes $\delta =1$ throughout the paper, but mentions that the analogous result holds with sufficiently large $\delta<1$ because of the strictness of the punishments. \cite{Smith_1992_GEB} considers two types of folk theorems: non-uniform and uniform.
+In the non-uniform folk theorem, he first chooses sufficiently large $T$ and then chooses $\delta$.
+In the uniform folk theorem, he chooses $T$ and $\delta$ simultaneously.} More recently, \cite{Morooka_2021_IJGT} provides an alternative OLG folk theorem with the opposite order of choosing parameters: It shows that if $\delta$ is chosen first and then $T$ is chosen, any feasible and strictly individually rational payoffs can be achieved by subgame perfect equilibrium payoffs, where the feasible payoff set considered is larger than the convex hull of the stage game payoffs.
+Alternatively, in this study, we analyze OLG repeated games with fixed $\delta$ and $T$.
+As mentioned, we provide a complete characterization of the feasible payoff set.
+By studying the feasible payoff set, we provide a natural benchmark for the equilibrium payoff set, which may be of greater interest.